Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

-\begin{fact} In each step $j$, at most $2^{j+3}$ edges are selected relative to every eliminated emitter. \end{fact}
+\begin{lemma} In each step $j$, at most $2^{j+3}$ edges are selected relative to every eliminated emitter. \end{lemma}

+\begin{proof} Every eliminated emitter $u$ delegates to some emitter $v$.
+This is done through a 2-hop journey (composed of 2 edges).
+Additionally, through this delegation, $u$ may not be able to reach at most $2^{j+3}-8$ collectors, for which at most $2^{j+3}-8$ direct edges from $u$ are selected.
+The total amount of edges used for this partial delegation is thus at most $2^{j+3}-6 \leq 2^{j+3}$. \end{proof}

-More globally, let $J_j$ be the edges used in all the delegation journeys from vertices in $X_a$ to vertices in $X_b$ in step $j$, and $D_j$ the union of direct edges towards missed collectors.
+More globally, let $J_j$ be the edges corresponding to all of the journeys used for partial delegation from vertices in $X_a$ to vertices in $X_b$ in step $j$, and $D_j$ the union of edges between the emitters in $X_a$ and the missed collectors.
 Let $S_j = J_j \cup D_j$.
 The algorithm thus consists of selecting all the edges in $S_j$ for inclusion into the spanner.
 Then $X^-_{j+1}$ is set to $X_b$ and the iteration proceeds with the next step.
 The computation goes for $j$ ranging from $1$ to $\log_2 k - 3$, which leaves exactly {\em eight} final emitters alive.
 All the remaining edges of these emitters (call them $S_{last}$) are finally selected.
 Overall, the final spanner is the union of all selected edges, plus the edges corresponding to the two initial matchings, \ie $S=(\cup_j S_j) \cup S_{last} \cup S^- \cup S^+$.

-\begin{theorem} $S$ is a temporal spanner of the complete bipartite graph $B$ and it is made of $\Theta(n \log n)$ edges. \end{theorem} \begin{proof}[Proof] The key observation for establishing {\em validity} of the spanner is that eliminated emitters reach all collectors either directly or through an emitter that can still reach this collector {\em afterwards}.
+\begin{theorem} $S$ is a temporal spanner of the complete bipartite graph $B$ and it has $\Theta(n \log n)$ edges. \end{theorem} \begin{proof}[Proof] The key observation for establishing {\em validity} of the spanner is that eliminated emitters reach all collectors either directly or through an emitter that can still reach this collector {\em afterwards}.
 This property applies transitively (thanks to the disjoint and increasing intervals) until eight emitters remain, all the edges of which are selected for simplicity.
 Therefore, every initial emitter can reach all collectors.
 The rest of the arguments are the same as in the proof of Theorem~\ref{th:bidirectional}: all vertices in the input clique can reach at least one emitter $u$ through $e^-(u)$, and be reached by at least one collector $v$ through $e^+(v)$.